 |Place: New Delhi ||Ratan Jindal |

-|Date: 12th August 2016 ||Chairman |
+|Date: August 7 2017 ||Chairman |

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGOPURSUANT TO PROVISIONS OF SECTION 134 OF THE COMPANIES ACT 2013 READ WITH THE COMPANIES(ACCOUNTS) RULES 2014.
-(A) CONSERVATION OF ENERGY

-(a) The steps taken or impact on conservation of energy
+(a) The steps taken or Impact on conservation of energy

 (b) The steps taken by the Company for utilising alternate sources of energy